nixworks/public/news/2015/12/23/README.md

 ##### Boko Haram insurgency
 ### [An overnight raid by suspected Boko Haram militants on Niger's southern border town of Abadam, kills two Nigerien Army soldiers and three civilians.
 And, separately, a suicide-bomb attack on Lake Chad killed three of the attackers but no one else.
 A military convoy was also ambushed by militants in northern Cameroon, although there were no reported deaths. ](/news/2015/12/23/an-overnight-raid-by-suspected-boko-haram-militants-on-niger-s-southern-border-town-of-abadam-kills-two-nigerien-army-soldiers-and-three-ci.md)
-_Context: Niger, Far North Region, Nigerien soldiers, Boko Haram, Boko Haram insurgency, Lake Chad_
+_Context: Nigerien soldiers, Boko Haram insurgency, Far North Region, Lake Chad, Niger, Boko Haram_

 ##### Israeli-Palestinian conflict (2015)
 ### [Two Palestinian attackers stab passers-by at the Old City's Jaffa Gate in Jerusalem, Israel, killing two and injuring one; the attackers are shot and killed by two Israeli Border Police officers. ](/news/2015/12/23/two-palestinian-attackers-stab-passers-by-at-the-old-city-s-jaffa-gate-in-jerusalem-israel-killing-two-and-injuring-one-the-attackers-are.md)